 This trip was also a part of such a random, unplanned venture into the beautiful Himachal Pradesh.
 We had a strong desire for a weekend trip because it was going to be our last trip of July 2017 while staying in Chandigarh.
 As in August, we were expected to leave north and head towards the western region of India.

 Random selection of Narkanda

 Narkanda was picked randomly while searching places nearby Chandigarh with a charm of the hilly region.
 That was how our road trip to this beautiful and peaceful place begun.
 This jewel piece is 65 km away from Shimla at an altitude of 2708 meters on Indo-Tibet road in Himachal Pradesh.
 This place is an ideal escape for wilderness seekers who get disappointed by overrated Shimla.

 Usually, we started our journey early in the morning but this time was a bit different.
 We had some work assignments to be finished.
 Before noon, completed our work routine and then after having lunch we packed ourselves in our car and drove down to Shimla.
 We reached the outskirts of Shimla and decided to stay there only for a night stop.

-Next morning was pleasant with a cool breeze and the weather felt awesome.
-I was already feeling good surrounded with the mountains and peaceful environment.
+The next morning was pleasant with a cool breeze and the weather felt awesome.
+I was already feeling good surrounded by the mountains and a peaceful environment.
 We had a quick breakfast and left the hotel to get lost into the wilderness of Narkanda.
 We kept enjoying the drive all the way through the mountains, sometimes the road view was fully covered with clouds and mist, making the whole journey like a doorway into the paradise.